wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 <a href="http://www.nextscripts.com/support/">Contact support/Open Support Ticket</a>

 == Installation ==

-Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>

 You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Delicious or all of them.